some-molasses/riverside/writing-database/mathnews/v156/i5/noor-food-market/main.md

 In the end, I don’t mind if the tomatoes are a bit mushy.
 It makes for better soup.

-_postscript:_
+--postscript--

-1. _I found Zehrs, T&T, and Walmart to be 31.34%, 24.41%, and 22.30% more expensive per pound of produce on average.
-My data collection methods were probably super flawed though, so take those metrics with an entire soup ladle of salt._
+1. I found Zehrs, T&T, and Walmart to be 31.34%, 24.41%, and 22.30% more expensive per pound of produce on average.
+My data collection methods were probably super flawed though, so take those metrics with an entire soup ladle of salt.